Posted 12 March 2018

 Scheduling maintenance for assets can be an expensive exercise for utilities with large amounts of infrastructure, but one Queensland utility has applied drone technology to assist with reservoir condition assessments.

-Presenting on Seqwater’s treated water reservoir condition assessment program at the upcoming Ozwater’18 conference, Seqwater Improvement Officer Andrea Clement said drone technology offers greater assessment coverage.
+Presenting on Wednesday, 9 May 2018 on Seqwater’s treated water reservoir condition assessment program at the upcoming Ozwater’18 conference, Seqwater Improvement Officer Andrea Clement said drone technology offers greater assessment coverage.

 “The knowledge of the overall condition of our assets, including sanitary protection features like roof, hatches, breathers, seals and overflows, is extremely important and we need to keep a close eye on them,” she said.